KateBu/bot-1.3/README.md

 # Update info
 ## Telegram bot works properly now.
-The VK bot can work with text messages, /repeat and /help commands.
+VK bot can work with text messages, /repeat and /help commands.
 ## The code is not formatted yet.

 # Echo bot for Telegram and VK